Sanne Peters Front-end architecture, linking design and development

 - 2004 – 2008: A BSc in bio-informatics at the HAN University, Nijmegen.

 After graduating I came to the conclusion I was not the type to be a scientist, because in my heart I knew that I was a problem solver and a builder.
-With this in mind I started to work as software developer.
-During the initial two years I got really interested in the psychology of human computer interaction and other related UX things and started to guide my carreer in that direction.
+With that in mind I started to work as software developer.
+During the initial two years I got really interested in the psychology of human-computer interaction and other related UX things and started to guide my carreer in that direction.

 Throughout the years I learned a lot from my peers (fellow UX-ers) and even gave a presentation or two myself.

 Since my skills set is a bit diverse I though it would be helpful to explain it with the use of bar-charts.
 Each bar in the chart represents the level of each skill.
 The more blue a bar becomes the higher I rate my skills in it:

 Front end development

 I like to both figure out how something should work in relation a user and what kind of technologies can be used to achieve this.
 In web-development the closet technology to the end-user is the front-end of a website, so that is why my focus is mainly there:

 I am a big fan of version control, which I not only use for storing code, but also design iterations and articles I write.
 It is good to know if you wrote something a while ago, you can still retrieve it easily months later.

 I have a good understanding of design in general.
 The reason I find it so interesting is that it explains how people could, do and can use technology and the psychology behind it fascinates me.
 But to give a concrete examples of my distribution of skills I visualised it.

 Originally I am from a background in programming in which I worked with several languages (like PHP, Python, PERL, C#, C++ and SQL).
 I do however have to note that I nowadays do not work with them anymore and my knowledge is of them is degraded.
 But hey, I am a designer/front-end developer.